MicrosoftDocs/Virtualization-Documentation/virtualization/api/hypervisor-platform/hypervisor-platform.md

 # Windows Hypervisor Platform API Definitions
 >**This API is available starting in the Windows April 2018 Update.**

-The following section contains the definitions of the Windows Hypervisor Platform APIs that are exposed through WinHvPlatformDefs.h.
+The following section contains the definitions of the Windows Hypervisor Platform APIs that are exposed through WinHvPlatform.h.
 WinHvAPi.dll exports a set of C-style Windows API functions, the functions return HRESULT error codes indicating the result of the function call.

 ## Platform Capabilities